MedPhyDO/app-skeleton/docs/en/installation.md

 # Installation

-We use the following installation to ensure that all modules are working properly.
+We use the following installation on Ubuntu-Linux to ensure that all modules are working properly.

 ## Pre-Installation

-Install python `version 3.7.3`
+Install [Miniconda3-4.6.14](https://repo.anaconda.com/miniconda/) includes python `version 3.7.3` by following script.
-We preferred `Miniconda3-4.6.14` in a seperate directory and we only test with this.
-But free for using a installation via env.

     wget https://repo.anaconda.com/miniconda/Miniconda3-4.6.14-Linux-x86_64.sh -O ./Miniconda3-4.6.14-Linux-x86_64.sh